Book of Habakkuk: Judaism

 The Book of Habakkuk is the eighth book of the Twelve Prophets of the Hebrew Bible, and this collection appears in all copies of texts of the Septuagint, the Ancient Greek translation of the Hebrew Bible completed by 132 BC.
 Likewise, the book of Sirach (or Ecclesiasticus), also written in the 2nd century BC, mentions "The Twelve Prophets".

 A partial copy of Habakkuk itself is included in the Habakkuk Commentary, a pesher found among the original seven Dead Sea Scrolls discovered in 1947.
 The Commentary contains a copy of the first two chapters of Habakkuk, but not of the third chapter.
 The writer of the pesher draws a comparison between the Babylonian invasion of the original text and the Roman threat of the writer's own period.
 What is even more significant than the commentary in the pesher is the quoted text of Habakkuk itself.
 The divergences between the Hebrew text of the scroll and the standard Masoretic Text are startlingly minimal.
-The biggest differences are word order, small grammatical variations, addition or omission of conjunctions, and spelling variations, but these are small enough to not to damage the meaning of the text.
+The biggest differences are word order, small grammatical variations, addition or omission of conjunctions, and spelling variations, but these are small enough not to damage the meaning of the text.

 Some scholars suggest that Chapter 3 may be a later independent addition to the book, in part because it is not included among the Dead Sea Scrolls.
 However, this chapter does appear in all copies of the Septuagint, as well as in texts from as early as the 3rd century BC.
-This final chapter is a poetic praise of God, and has some similarities with texts found in the Book of Daniel.
+This final chapter is a poetic praise of God, and has some similarities with Exodus 19, and with texts found in the Book of Daniel.
 However, the fact that the third chapter is written in a different style, as a liturgical piece, does not necessarily mean that Habakkuk was not also its author.

+Qumran community

-Its omission from the Dead Sea Scrolls is attributed to the inability of the Qumran sect to fit Habakkuk's theology with their own narrow viewpoint.
+A commentary on the first two chapters of the book was found among the Dead Sea Scrolls at Qumran.
+The omission of chapter 3 from the version within the Dead Sea Scrolls has been attributed to incompatibilities with the theology of the Qumran sect.

+Habakkuk 2:4

-The Talmud (Makkot 24a) mentions that various Biblical figures summarized the 613 commandments into categories that encapsulated all of the 613.
-At the end of this discussion, the Talmud concludes "Habakkuk came and established [the 613 mitzvoth] upon one, as it is stated: 'But the righteous person shall live by his faith' (Habakkuk 2:4)", meaning that faith encapsulates all of the other commandments.
+The Talmud (Makkot 24a) mentions that various Biblical figures grouped the 613 commandments into categories that encapsulated all of the 613.
+At the end of this discussion, the Talmud concludes, "Habakkuk came and established [the 613 mitzvoth] upon one, as it is stated: 'But the righteous person shall live by his faith' (Habakkuk 2:4)".

-Christianity

-Habakkuk 2:4 is well known in Christianity:
+Habakkuk 2:4 is well known in Christianity.
+In the New International Version of the bible it reads: